emollebr/webserv/README.md

 - Handles GET, POST, and DELETE methods
 - Serves static files
 - Handles multiple concurrent connections using `poll`
+- Supports CGI scripts using GET and POST methods
 - Configurable through a simple configuration file
 - Basic logging of requests and errors